-Near the end of each semester/session, students are given the opportunity to assess the effectiveness of each instructor, as they perceive it, by anonymously completing an end-of-course rating form for each course in which they are enrolled.
-The results of the student evaluations are summarized and provided to each instructor electronically.
-Instructors may use this information for self-improvement.
-The information from the student evaluations is also considered in the College's formal performance appraisal for each instructor.
-Students receive feedback through the participation of Academic Society Presidents in the Program Committees.
+Near the end of each semester/session, students are given the opportunity to assess the effectiveness of each course and its instructor, by anonymously completing an online evaluation form for each course in which they are enrolled.
+Instructors use this information for course improvement.
+The results of these evaluations are processed and disseminated electronically to each Instructor, Department Head, Academic Dean, the Provost, the Vice President of Human Resources and the President.
+This information is taken into consideration during the College's formal performance appraisal for each instructor.
+Summarized results are published online to students.
+The Open University (OU) receives feedback on the student evaluation results through the OU Annual Monitoring Report (AMR).